 🍪 How to make red velvet cookie dough

 The red velvet cookie dough is basically a big batch of edible cookie dough with mini chocolate chips and red food coloring mixed in.
 It's similar to the red velvet cookie dough I made for my Red Velvet Cookie Dough Ice Cream, but with a little more flour to stabilize it a bit more for the purpose of these bars.

-I made a white chocolate ganache to spread over the top of the bars and added a healthy amount of sprinkles on top.
+Pour the white chocolate ganache over the top of the dough and smooth evenly with a spatula.

 Hello, lover.
 But seriously.
 If you don't have a valentine this February 14, these red velvet cookie dough bars would be very happy to be your valentine.
 And if you do have one, I'm sure they'd appreciate a batch of these on the day of love.

 Chris and I don't do gifts or dinner out on Valentine's Day anymore (way too many bad experiences with overly crowded restaurants and "special" menus that aren't actually special at all), but we try to do something a little nicer at home with dinner and treats like these.

 Though, who am I kidding, you know Chris gets cookies and brownies pretty much on a weekly basis, so Valentine's Day is no different!